kasthuriChidambaram/UIAutomationWithPicoContainer/Readme.md

 The project uses PicoContainer to manage and inject shared dependencies, such as WebDriver, across step definition classes, ensuring seamless integration and state management during test execution.

 ## Locators Management
-All locators for elements on the MakeMyTrip website are managed in a separate file for better maintainability and easier updates, should the UI of the website change.
+All locators for elements on the website are managed in a separate file for better maintainability and easier updates, should the UI of the website change.

 ## Running Tests Locally
 Tests can be executed locally using Maven.
 The browser for test execution can be specified as a command-line argument, allowing flexibility to run tests across different browsers.